maphew/zadam-trilium-wiki/Custom request handler.md

 Another common use case is that you want to just expose a file note - in such case you create label `customResourceProvider` (value is again path regex).

-Note: The file that is supposed to be exposed needs to wear an "#customResourceProvider="fonts/myFont.woff" For example, your file is in custom/fonts, you can call it via `custom/fonts/myFont.woff` But only if `myFont.woff` wears the `customRessourceProvider` label.
-Otherwise, nothing would be found.
+Note: The file that is supposed to be exposed needs to have a label `#customResourceProvider="fonts/myFont.woff`

+For example, your file is in custom/fonts, you can call it via `custom/fonts/myFont.woff`.

 ## Advanced concepts